 - Discuss some of your thoughts and concerns with your EP and what you would like from their involvement.

 - Complete our Request for EP Involvement Form and ensure it is signed by parent(s)/person with parental responsibility.
-Ensure that you share our parent information leaflet and CWaN Privacy Notice.
+Ensure that you share our parent information leaflet (under revision) and CWaN Privacy Notice.

 - Once signed, return the Request for EP Involvement Form to your EP.